Make Your Own Soap Without Lye (You’ll See What I Mean)

 Ingredients

-- Natural Soap Base
+- 8 ounces Natural Soap Base

 - Molds (I love these flower molds, circular molds, or these simple bar molds)